x8laye4r/AniLex/README.md

 - 📄 Detailed info: descriptions, covers, status, episodes/chapters, ratings
 - 🧩 Support for multiple media types (Animes and Mangas)
 - 🤖 OpenAI support for custom Anime/Manga recomendations
+- 📑 Individually customizable Anime/Manga cards with freely chosen info — planned, as long as I can get it working the way I want

 ---